E-Commerce Website Security: Top 14 Must-Have Cybersecurity Features

 Also, check its performance reports and badges for further inquiry and self-satisfaction.

-Site security auditing does not interest a lot of merchants but it is essential for their survival.
+Site security auditing does not interest a lot of merchants, but it is essential for their survival.

-Site security auditing includes checking whether the anti-virus is working appropriately and security protocols are repelling attacks or not.
+Site security auditing includes checking whether the anti-virus is working appropriately and whether security protocols are repelling attacks or not.

 If detected early, some security issues can be repelled; otherwise, they may harm the website if they stay for longer periods.